WLBT

 WLBT (channel 3) is a television station in Jackson, Mississippi, United States, affiliated with NBC.
-It is owned by Gray Television, which also operates American Spirit Media–owned Fox affiliate WDBD (channel 40) and Vicksburg-licensed MyNetworkTV outlet WLOO (channel 35) under shared services agreements (SSAs).
+It is owned by Gray Media, which also operates American Spirit Media–owned Fox affiliate WDBD (channel 40) and Vicksburg-licensed MyNetworkTV outlet WLOO (channel 35) under shared services agreements (SSAs).
 WLOO's license is owned by Tougaloo College, with American Spirit actually operating the station through a separate joint sales agreement (JSA); in turn, Gray provides WLOO with limited engineering support.
-The stations share studios on South Jefferson Street in downtown Jackson, while WLBT's transmitter is located on Thigpen Road southeast of Raymond, Mississippi.
+The three stations share studios on South Jefferson Street in downtown Jackson; WLBT's transmitter is located on Thigpen Road southeast of Raymond, Mississippi.

-Originally a pro-segregationist channel, in 1969, it became the first station stripped of its right to broadcast for failing to serve the public interest.
+Originally a pro-segregationist station, in 1969, it became the first station stripped of its right to broadcast for failing to serve the public interest.
 It was then relaunched under different ownership, becoming a pioneer in racial equality among Southern broadcasters.

 History

 The station was founded on December 19, 1953, as WJBT by the Lamar Life Insurance Company, owners of radio station WJDX.
 It is Jackson's second-oldest television station, following WJTV (channel 12), which debuted in January 1953.
 Channel 3 is also Mississippi's third-oldest television station (now-sister station WTOK-TV in Meridian went on the air three months earlier).
 A few weeks after its debut, the station was renamed WLBT—which stands for Lamar Broadcasting Television—because the original call letters sounded similar to WJTV.

 It has always been an NBC affiliate, given WJDX's affiliation with that network, though it shared ABC with WJTV until WAPT (channel 16) started broadcasting in 1970.
 During the late 1950s, the station was also briefly affiliated with the NTA Film Network.